-Breakfast at Hotel Ranga Hella was a highlight!!
+Breakfast at Hotel Ranga Hella was a highlight.
 There is a huge buffet offering of great quality food.
-Loads of delicious smoked salmon and either soft or hard boiled eggs, a variety of other seafood, salad items, cheeses – basically you name it they had it!
-There were little “shots” of skyr topped with some granola which I highly recommend!
+Loads of delicious smoked salmon and either soft or hard-boiled eggs, a variety of other seafood, salad items, cheeses – basically you name it they had it.

-One of the highlights for me was the do it yourself waffle irons.
+One of the highlights for me was the do-it-yourself waffle irons.
 The batter had been pre-mixed and portioned.
-All you needed to do was spray the iron, pour on the batter (in the middle), close the top and 2 minutes later a perfect waffle!
+All you needed to do was spray the iron, pour in the batter (in the middle), close the top, and 2 minutes later a perfect waffle.

-On hand to serve with your waffle was Nutella, peanut butter, maple syrup and jams.
-There was then normal cream, caramel cream and strawberry cream.
+On hand to serve with your waffle were Nutella, peanut butter, maple syrup, and jams.
+There was then normal cream, caramel cream, and strawberry cream.

-As part of your breakfast at Hotel Ranga, there is also a hot items menu.
-The omelettes were my highlight.
+As part of your breakfast at Hotel Ranga, there are also hot items on the menu.
+The omelets were my highlight.
 There is also a full breakfast, poached eggs with salmon and hollandaise and scrambled eggs.